 Lake Ice hazard Advisory service

-After the novel and successful project, NextGen continues to develop and apply the new state of science and technology.
-We have since refined and applied the new advances in understanding to challenging ice conditions, including those found at the scale of the southern basin of Lake Winnipeg for the 2018/2019 ice cover period, for example.
+NextGen continues to develop and apply the new state of science and technology.
+We have applied these new advances in understanding to challenging ice conditions, including those found at the scale of the southern basin of Lake Winnipeg for the 2018/2019 ice cover period, for example.

-Please see our April 2019 Lake Ice Newsletter request form below for more information.
-We welcome your interest and look forward to working with you.
-Call 1-204-298-0551.
+Please see our April 2019 Lake Ice Newsletter request form below and Contact Us for more information.